 4. Jay Baer

-From Twitter, to Snapchat, to his own award-winning Convince & Convert blog, Jay Baer is a popular social media entrepreneur who can be found everywhere online, all at once.
-But on Jay’s Facebook page in particular, you’ll find the hub of his best work and insights from the perspective of a genuine, helpful friend.
+From Twitter, to Snapchat, to his own award-winning Convince & Convert blog.
+Jay Baer is a popular social media entrepreneur who can be found everywhere online, all at once.
+But on Jay’s Facebook page in particular, you’ll find the hub of his best work.
+And also insights from the perspective of a genuine, helpful friend.
 And as one of the premier experts on marketing in the digital age, Jay is a great friend to have!

 5. Seth Godin